-Bruins Wrap: Boston Pulls Off Thrilling 6-4 Victory Over Penguins
+NESN

 After a second-period scare Monday night, Boston pulled off a thrilling 6-4 victory over the Pittsburgh Penguins at TD Garden.
 And both squads put on quite a show.

 Jaroslav Halak pushed away 40 of the 44 shots he faced.
-Matt Murray stopped 11 shots he faced in the first period for the Penguins, while Tristan Jarry blocked 14 shots through periods two and three.
+Matt Murray stopped 11 shots before being pulled in the second period.
+Tristan Jarry blocked 14 through the rest of the game.

 Both David Pastrnak and Brad Marchand extended their point streaks to 12 and 13 games, respectively.
 Marchand had himself a five-point night with two goals and three assists.